concrete-jungle-org/TreeMap/serverconfig/README.md

 The files here were created and stored in git as a template.
+Then they were added to .gitignore and the index updated as such:
-Then they were .gitignored so you can edit them locally.
+`git update-index --assume-unchanged serverconfig/production/database.php` so you can edit them with local or prod secrets as needed.

 The purpose is to store environment specific configuration data here.
 Then let an npm script from package.json copy the file into the server dir when deploying.